seamusdemora/PiFormulae/XQuartzInstall.md

 ```
 pi@raspberrypi3b:~ $ idle3 &
 ```
-   Once the `XWindows` preliminaries are satisfied, you should be rewarded with the following:
+   Once the `XWindows` preliminaries are satisfied, you should be rewarded with the IDLE Editor window as follows:

 <img src="./pix/IDLE_PyEditor.png" title="IDLE editor Xterm window on Mac OS" width="650px"/>

-   And if you select `Run, Python Shell` from the menu, another window containing the Python shell will open.
+   And if you select `Run, Python Shell` from the editor menu, another window containing the Python shell will open.
 Note the syntax coloring and help text displayed during command entry:

 <img src="./pix/IDLE_PyShell.png" title="IDLE Python shell Xterm window on Mac OS" width="650px"/>

+So - that's all for now.
+You should have a working IDE that you can use remotely for Python development.
+And since the code and the IDE execute on the target RPi, you'll need not worry about surprises when you relocate your code from a foreign development environment.

 <!---